FreeAndFair/formal-rcv/docs/glossary.md

 Terms
 -----

 * **ballot**.
-An object that stores all of a voter's selections for an election.
-In particular, a ballot usually has selections for multiple contests.
-Typically, a ballot is one or more paper cards.
-For example, San Francisco sometimes has a 5-card ballot.
-However, in the case of a [DRE voting machine][DRE_voting_machine] without a paper trail, the ballot can be a data structure stored in an electronic medium.
+An object on which a voter can mark or save their votes for an election and then subsequently cast.
+Frequently, a ballot is one or more paper cards.
+For example, the City and County of San Francisco sometimes has a 5-card ballot.
+In the case of a [DRE voting machine][DRE_voting_machine] without a paper trail, the ballot can be a data structure stored in an electronic medium.

 * **contest**.